 Later on Gvasalia stepped out to reveal himself as the spokes-person as well as the primary designer of Vetements, without ever losing the very strong collaborative ethos that sets it apart.

 Under his leadership the new label lands to Paris catwalks in 2014.
 Moreover the extremely innovative features of this project have led Vetements among the finalists of 2015 LVMH Young Fashion Designer Prize.

-The greatest innovation introduced by Gvasalia in Balenciaga comes from his ability to subvert the established codes: he is in fact capable of using daily order elements or fabrics in different contexts, which normally do not belong to them, to create an unexpected result.
+The greatest innovation introduced by Gvasalia in Balenciaga comes from his ability to subvert the established codes: he is indeed capable of using daily elements or ordinary fabrics in different contexts, which normally do not belong to them, to create an unexpected result.

 Despite the exceptional role in a major fashion house, Gvasalia doesn’t forget his own project and decided to stay in charge of both Balenciaga and Vetements creative direction.
 Indeed he has never hide his commitment to Vetements, a labels which sometimes he refers at as a project for a lifetime.

 No wonder that a personality like Gvasalia has been chosen by Business of Fashion as Person of the Year in 2016.
 Who more than him may be the most influential figure in the fashion industry, with such double bond between East and West, between young and classic?